“Worship is more than an act, it’s a lifestyle of adoration and praise to the Creator.”

 Isaiah 12:5 says, “Sing to the Lord, for he has done glorious things; let this be known to all the world.”
 Worship involves praise and song, reflecting our joy and gratitude for God’s blessings.
 Singing is an expression of adoration and thankfulness, which brings glory to God and serves as a witness to others.

-Example: When King David brought the Ark of the Covenant to Jerusalem, he danced and sang praises to God.
 This act of worship in song demonstrated his joy and gratitude for God’s presence and favor (2 Samuel 6:14-15).
 The Israelites followed his example by worshiping in song as a public testimony of God’s greatness.

 Worship in Prayer and Song